om-ai-lab/open-agent-leaderboard/README.md

 Evaluation details can be found in the [Evaluation Details](#evaluation-details) section.

-ReAct-Pro*: We improved ReAct to ReAct-Pro, following the [Reflexion](https://github.com/noahshinn/reflexion) repository.
+ReAct-Pro*: We modified ReAct to ReAct-Pro, following the [Reflexion](https://github.com/noahshinn/reflexion) repository.
 Comparasion with the original ReAct repo can be found in the [Compare to ReAct](#comparison-react-with-react-pro) section.

 ![Leaderboard Visualization](figs/score_vs_cost.png)